 The SOHF Approach to Advocacy

 Todd jokingly calls us the “E-Harmony” Foundation, since we dedicate our efforts to helping music programs around the country connect with the resources they need to be the best they can be.
-SOHF does not give monetary grants to individual students or individual programs, but the Foundation develops a very complicated and wonderful network of instrument/gear donations, advocates to help programs get sustainable funding from their school district and community, and professional musicians and music lovers who want to jump-start music education in their own communities.
+SOHF does not give monetary grants to individual students or individual programs, but the Foundation develops an extensive network of instrument/gear donations, advocates to help programs get sustainable funding from their school district and community, and professional musicians and music lovers who want to jump-start music education in their own communities.

 Even though SOHF is national in scope, the vision is to create an army of grassroots music education activists.
 By providing systemic support for organizations, the organizations become much stronger than if we wrote checks.
 Since SOHF is the only organization doing exactly what we do, we don’t have to worry about “competition” the way other non-profits vie for limited philanthropic resources.
 The Foundation is able to be creative and think outside the box, since the situation of every music program is unique.